Go directly to product information

 Oregano (rigani)

-This powerful oregano was picked on the island of Crete, the island where the mountain slopes are colored by a carpet of flowering herbs in the summer.
+This powerful oregano is picked on the island of Crete, the island where the mountain slopes are colored by a carpet of flowering herbs in the summer.
 The flavor is so concentrated that it is advisable to use the oregano sparingly.
-Give your pizza, egg dish or salad a boost with this unique herb.
+Give a boost to your pizza, egg dish or salad with this unique herb.

-Note: the oregano leaves may be (significantly) finer than those shown in the image!
+Note: Oregano leaves can be (considerably) finer than those shown in the picture!
+Gradation: 2-5 mm

-Oregano is the popular name for the wild marjoram, a plant from the lip flower family.
+Oregano is the popular name for wild marjoram, a plant from the Lamiaceae family.
 The use of oregano on pizza and in salads in Italian and Greek cuisine is famous, especially in combination with tomato and eggplant.
-Yet oregano is not only used in European cuisine, but also in Latin American cuisine.
+However, oregano is not only used in European cuisine, but also in Latin American cuisine.

-Like the true marjoram (Origanum majorana), oregano is woody.
-The leaves are larger, have a stem, are slightly hairy and green on both sides.
+Like the real marjoram (Origanum majorana), oregano is woody.
+The leaves are larger, have a stalk, are slightly hairy and green on both sides.
 Oregano is often harvested 'on the stem'.
-That is why many oregano stem and leaves are processed together.
+That is why in many oregano the stem and leaf are processed together.

-This is not the case with our oregano, the leaves are stripped from the stems after harvesting.
-In addition, our oregano is harvested early in the summer, shortly before flowering, when the leaves are at their most flavorful.
-This wild-growing oregano, which is called rígani on Crete, has naturally and due to the careful method of harvesting and processing a more powerful and broader flavor palette than dried, cultivated oreganos, but is also more powerful than fresh oregano.
+In our oregano this is not the case, the leaves are stripped from the stems after harvesting.
+Furthermore, our oregano is harvested early in the summer, shortly before flowering, when the leaves are at their most flavoursome.
+This wild-growing oregano, which is called rígani in Crete, has by nature and through the careful method of harvesting and processing a more powerful and broader flavour palette than dried, cultivated oregano, but is also more powerful than fresh oregano.

 Therefore, use it to give a dish (hot or cold) a boost.
-Be more sparing with this wild oregano than you may be used to.
-Prevent the powerful flavor of this wild oregano from overpowering other flavor components.
-The more delicate the dish, the more you should consider using marjoram instead of oregano.
-A rule of thumb is:
+Be more frugal with this wild oregano than you may be used to.
+Prevent the powerful taste of this wild oregano from dominating other flavor components.
+The more delicate the dish, the more it is worth considering using marjoram instead of oregano.
+A rule of thumb this includes:

 • rustic Mediterranean and southern French dishes oregano,